 There is guidance on the front page which explains how to use the books in year 1.
 These books are for the children to practice their spelling and reading of their tricky words at home so please encourage them to do this as much as possible.
 Once they have learnt the set that they are on, they will be given a new set to learn.
 We do not test the children but during the year they are expected to learn to spell all 11 sets of spellings and use these in their writing.
 We find that being really familiar with them also helps a lot with their reading fluency.
 We use lots of games and incentives to try and keep it fun!
 If your child has completed the tricky words for Year 1, please do be sure to revisit them regularly.
 You would be surprised how quickly they can be forgotten or written incorrectly in their writing.

-This term, we will be focusing on the basic skills of writing sentences making sure that children are remembering to include capital letters, full stops and finger spaces.
+This term, we will continue to focus on the basic skills of writing sentences making sure that children are remembering to include capital letters, full stops and finger spaces.
 We will also be practicing handwriting, making sure that children form their letters in the correct way and that they are written on the line.
 We have recently introduced conjunctions and will be practicing using these to make our sentences more exciting.

 This term we will be keeping up with the White Rose curriculum and revising some of the numeracy skills that the children learnt last year.